|

 Yes, you can!

 Sometimes it works well to swap breakfast and snacks first thing in morning.
 So pick any of the snack options that are quick for first thing and then have breakfast during first break at work, for instance.
-Make the meal plan work for you!

 It’s real butter!